raviqqe/doc/slides/stak/macro-evaluation.md

 # Macros in `eval`

+- The `eval` procedure evaluates S-expressions.
+  - The expressions can be primitive values, procedure calls, or macro expansions.
 - No macros or their information at runtime when they are expanded at compile time!
 - We need pass macros into runtime codes in some way.